microsoft/wiql-editor/extension/details.md

 # wiql editor

+> **Note:** This is the supported [Microsoft DevLabs](https://marketplace.visualstudio.com/publishers/Microsoft%20DevLabs) version of the original [Wiql Editor](https://marketplace.visualstudio.com/items?itemName=ottostreifel.wiql-editor), written by [Otto Streifel](https://github.com/ostreifel).
+>
+> If you are using Azure DevOps Service (cloud) or Server version 2019 and later then you should use this version of the extension.
+The legacy extension will be available for users of of Azure DevOps server 2018 and earlier.

 Search work items with the expressiveness of the work item query language.

 ## Explore the wiql syntax on the wiql playground